weigertlab/napari-spotiflow/README.md

 # Spotiflow: napari plugin

-Napari plugin for *Spotiflow*, a deep learning-based, threshold-agnostic, and subpixel-accurate spot detection method for fluorescence microscopy.
+Napari plugin for *Spotiflow*, a deep learning-based, threshold-agnostic, and subpixel-accurate spot detection method for 2D and 3D fluorescence microscopy images.
 The plugin allows using several pre-trained models as well as user-trained ones.
 For the main repository, see [here](https://github.com/weigertlab/spotiflow).

 https://github.com/weigertlab/napari-spotiflow/assets/11042162/02940480-daa9-4a21-8cf5-ad73c26c9838